tmastersmart/gmrs_live/README.md

 fake-hwclock is a utility used on PIs OS because they have no hardware clock.
 Its function is to save the system's time & date to a file and restore it upon boot.
 On the node this will prevent time from going out of sync if it reboots with the network down.

+Live updates 8/25
+Sound code has been rewritten and VSS added if you have a key it will make its own missing sound files if the weather service changes things.
+More changes comming as huricane system is being rewriten. once i get updates stablised i will likely release a new updated image for now all updates requre you update from 11 to 11.3 using the live update